 \section{Simulation Results}

-We are simulate our scenarios in M2MSim.
+We are simulating our scenarios in M2MSim.
 M2MSim is a simulator written by C++.
-This version of M2MSim is extention of initial code of relay selection algorithm with static RF interfaces setting \cite{MRSRGhHe2020} for dynamic RF interfaces setting in M2M communications.
+This version of M2MSim is an extension of the initial code of the relay selection algorithm with static RF interfaces setting \cite{MRSRGhHe2020} for dynamic RF interfaces setting in M2M communications.
 In this extension, we considered the possibility of using multiple RF interfaces between machines in some algorithms.
-The considered RF interfaces for M2M include WiFi, Bluetooth, and zWave, but the implemented RF interface for M2B, like the previous version, is LTE.
+The considered RF interfaces for M2M include WiFi, Bluetooth, and Z-Wave, but the implemented RF interface for M2B, like the previous version, is LTE.
 The simulations of our scenarios were executed on a device with a 4-core Intel Xeon CPU (2.49 GHz) and 4 GB of RAM.

 The scenario environment was a square with its size is equal to $500 \times 500 (m^2)$.
 In this environment, $N$ machine ($N_s$ sources $+$ $N_r$ relays) are placed randomly with a uniform distribution.
 Each scenario was run $n=200$ times and the average of results were considered.
 The details of simulation parameters are provided in Table \ref{tbl:SimPar}.